salsita/prism/docs/README.md

 ### Writing Unit Tests

 We've got our first `redux-elm` Component implemented, let's write some unit tests.
-We'll not be testing our Views even though we could but since all the business logic lies in Updaters it's not essential.
-Before starting working on any production app you should consider how much code coverage is needed but generally we could say having unit tests for Updaters is enough in most cases, especially given the fact that all the Side effects are kept in Updaters along with Model mutations.
+We'll not be testing our Views even though we could, but since all the business logic lies in Updaters it's not essential.
+Before starting working on any production app, you should consider how much code coverage is needed but generally we could say having unit tests for Updaters is enough, especially given the fact that all the Side effects are kept in Updaters along with Model mutations.

 Before we got into writing some code a decent description of Component's behaviour should be clearly defined:

 * It should display a loading indicator right after Component is initialized
 * It should start loading a GIF right after Component is initialized where topic is funny cats
 * It should not display loading indicator anymore when new GIF is fetched, instead newly fetched GIF should be displayed
-* It should trigger loading of next GIF with selected topic and display loading indiciator right after user clicks Plese More button
+* It should trigger loading of next GIF with selected topic and display loading indiciator right after user clicks Please More button

 It's easy to convert described behaviour into Unit tests.
 Start by creating an empty folder called `gif-viewer` inside `test` folder.
 We'll have just single file holding all the Unit tests for the Updater, therfore create a new empty file called `updater.js` within `test/gif-viewer` folder.